Medical School: MD/DO

 It doesn't matter which specialization you choose- just pick the one that you like the best and that will inspire you to do well.

-I have AP/EM/community college credit for [program prerequisite].
+I have AP/EM credit for a medical school prerequisite.
 Is that ok?

 Would it look bad if I took time off?